bdbacik/brian_bacik/README.md

 ## [Harris SAVES Covid-19 Research Project](https://harrissaves.org/)
 * Research project led by UTHealth School of Public Health in partnership with Baylor College of Medicine and Harris County Public Health.
-* Through this research project, we provide FREE TESTING FOR EVERYONE (including children) in Harris County, even if you are not sick, and regardless of gender, race, income or immigration status.
+* Through this research project, we provide free testing for everyone in Harris County and collect data to better understand the spread of Covid-19 in this geography.
 * My responsibilities include data architecture, collection, cleaning, analytics, and visualization.
 * [Public dashboard linked here](https://sph.uth.edu/projects/harris-saves/dashboard)

 ![harris dashboard](/images/Dashboard-main.png)

 ## [Using Machine Learning to Predict Customer Churn](https://github.com/bdbacik/Predicting-Customer-Churn)